-Knowing can you sleep with hair extensions and how is crucial for keeping your new hair beautiful and damage free.
-It will also provide you with important insight about how each type works.
+Knowing can you sleep with hair extensions and how is crucial for keeping your new hair beautiful and damage-free?
+It will also provide you with important insight into how each type works.
 For more details, check our article on sleeping tips.

 To find out whether you can sleep with hair extensions, please take a look at our list below where we cover pretty much all existing types.